antoninofurnari/antoninofurnari.github.io/content/talks/grasp25.md

 ---
-title: "Precognition in Egocentric Vision: From Short-Term Interactions to Long-Term Procedural Understanding"
+title: "Towards an Embodied Understanding of Human Behaviour with Egocentric Vision"
 date: 2025-04-10
 when: "17 June 2026"
 venue: "University of Pennsylvania - Summer GRASP Seminars"